dlanza1/ExDeMon/doc/users-manual/silences.md

 An example to silence all actions from a "http\_errors" monitor for the next to hour:

 ```
-# "from" should configure current time
+# from can be ignored if current time
 from = 2018-08-01 19:40:02
 duration = 2h
 filter.attribute.$monitor = http_errors